jinghuazhao/gwas2/docs/README.md

 The driver program is [setup.sh](setup.sh), which calls [bgi.sql](bgi.sql), [bgi.R](bgi.R) and [bgi.py](bgi.py).

-## Notes

-Recode indels into I/D format to save memory use by Stata.
+As the genotype data requires indels recoded in I/D format to save memory use by Stata, these work on `.bgi` file instead.